aws-samples/semantic-search-with-amazon-opensearch/README.md

 Please refer [Semantic Search Workshop](https://catalog.workshops.aws/semantic-search/en-US) for lab instruction.

 ### Note
 In this workshop, we use OpenSearch internal database to store username and password to simplify the lab.
-However in production env, you should design your security solution per your requirements.
+However, in production env, you should design your security solution per your requirements.
 For more information , please refer [Fine-grained access control](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/fgac.html) and [Identity and Access Management](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/ac.html).

 ## Feedback